 Lying just offshore along the tip of Cape Cod is Wood End Bar, a massive sandbar that has claimed many ships prior to the advent of modern navigation.
 Wood End Light was constructed in 1872 to protect mariners sailing into and out of the ports of Provincetown and Wellfleet.
 The tower is made of brick and is square in design, giving it a unique look compared to other Cape Cod lights.
 Although there was once a wooden keeper’s house located on the site, with disrepair and age it was decided to simply tear the building down.
 By the time of its razing in 1961, the tower was fully automated.

 Wood End Light is not easily accessible.
 It takes a fairly decent walk, approximately 1 mile, across the breakwater in Provincetown to get to the lighthouse.
-If you plan to do this hike, go at low tide to avoid the possibility of rough water against the breakwater.
+If you plan to do this hike, go at low tide to avoid the possibility of the causeway becoming flooded.
+It is recommended that you are off of the causeway no later than 90 minutes prior to high tide.
 There is no interior access to this station and no on-site facilities.
 Be sure to bring water and bug spray.

 Long Point Light